jfmario/drill-udf-test/README.md

 Each of the following directories is a workspace containing UDF defintions:

 * `/trivial_udf/`: This defines "jfmario_trival_udf", a function that takes an INT or BIGINT column and returns an INT column of the number 1.
+* `/modulo_udf/`: This defines "modulo" a function that performs a modulo operation on INT columns.

 ### Building a UDF